 In this section we apply the results in previous sections to a conjecture of Athanasiadis in \cite{Ath2}.
 To state it, let us introduce some notation.

 Let us consider an affine arrangement in $V^{\ell+1}$ defined by

 where $k \in \Z_{\ge 0}$ and $\epsilon(i,j)=0$ or $1$.
 Note that in this section, we distinguish $(i,j)$ and $(j,i)$ as explained later.
-Such an arrangement is called a \textit{deformation of the Coxeter arrangement}, and was first investigated systematically by Stanley in \cite{S2}.
+Such arrangements are examples of \textit{deformations of the braid arrangement}, a class of arrangements first investigated systematically by Stanley in \cite{S2}.
 From the viewpoint of the combinatorics and freeness, these arrangements have been extensively studied by Athanasiadis \cite{Ath0}, \cite{Ath1}, \cite{Ath2}, Edelman and Reiner \cite{ER2}, Postnikov and Stanley \cite{PS}, Yoshinaga \cite{Y2} and many other authors.
 The main focus of these authors is on the characteristic polynomial of these arrangements.
 Because of Terao's factorization theorem, it is important to consider the freeness of these arrangements.

 Now let us go back to the deformation (\ref{defath}).
 A useful way to consider this arrangement is introduced by Athanasiadis in \cite{Ath0}.
 Consider the directed graph $G$ consisting of the vertex set $V_G=\{1,2,\ldots,\ell+1\}$ and the set of directed edges $E_G \subset \{(i,j)|1 \le i,\ j \le \ell+1\}$.
 Here the edge $(i,j)$ is the arrow from $i$ to $j$.
 If we define